 WLSSD COVID-19 UPDATES

-We’re closing our public facilities to help all of us get through the coronavirus epidemic.
+We’re closing our public facilities to help all of us get through the COVID-19 pandemic and in compliance with Gov. Walz’s stay-at-home order.

 We know this makes things hard for everybody we help get rid of trash at our Rice Lake facility, household hazardous waste here at our main facility, and use any of our other in-person services, and we apologize for it.

 Here’s the skinny on what we’re doing.
-These facilities will be closed starting Wednesday, March 18:
+These facilities will be closed until further notice:

 - The Materials Recovery Center off Rice Lake Road.